sonifloyd/String-program-/README.md

 java.lang.StackOverflowError, java.lang.OutOfMemoryError	Examples :
 Checked Exceptions : SQLException, IOException Unchecked Exceptions : ArrayIndexOutOfBoundException, ClassCastException, NullPointerException
+# Types of exceptions
+There are two types of exceptions in Java:
+1)Checked exceptions
+2)Unchecked exceptions

+# Checked exceptions
+All exceptions other than Runtime Exceptions are known as Checked exceptions as the compiler checks them during compilation to see whether the programmer has handled them or not.
+If these exceptions are not handled/declared in the program, you will get compilation error.
+For example, SQLException, IOException, ClassNotFoundException etc.

+# Unchecked Exceptions
+Runtime Exceptions are also known as Unchecked Exceptions.
+These exceptions are not checked at compile-time so compiler does not check whether the programmer has handled them or not but it’s the responsibility of the programmer to handle these exceptions and provide a safe exit.
+For example, ArithmeticException, NullPointerException, ArrayIndexOutOfBoundsException etc.

 # What happens if an exception is not handled in a program?
 Ans: If an exception is not handled in a program using try catch blocks, program gets aborted and no statement executes after the statement which caused exception throwing.
 # How objects are stored in Java?